rudrap323/1800_202530_BBY04/README.md

-# Elmo Hikes
+# Pantry Tracker

 ## Overview
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Our team BBY 4 is making a fridge and pantry tracking app that helps roommates and family fairly split grocery responsibilities, avoid empty fridges and reduce food waste.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.